FAQs

 We are a four season, rain or shine trekking service.
 Any cancellations due to severe storms will be credited to the next service.
 If the weather for Alpine programs is deemed beyond undesirable, a local extended trek will take its place automatically and billed as an “Expedition Trek”.

-All changes in scheduling need to be communicated 24 hours in advance at minimum.
+All changes in scheduling need to be communicated 24 hours in advance during summer programming.
+Winter programming scheduling is submitted over the weekend- and cancellations must be submitted by the Sunday prior to the week.
 Any cancellations within 24 hours that cannot be filled will be billed at 50%.
 Cancellations day of programs will be billed at the full price.

 We service most of Cumberland County and spots fill up fast!
 Our schedule is set for the week, while we understand that life has many moving parts- our limited spots allow us to maintain a high quality service, and canceling at the last minute can cause changes to schedules for the whole team.